Erik Peterson (politician)

-Erik C. Peterson (born March 8, 1966) is an American Republican Party politician who serves in the New Jersey General Assembly representing the 23rd Legislative District.
+Erik C. Peterson (born March 8, 1966) is an American Republican Party politician who represents the 23rd Legislative District in the New Jersey General Assembly.
 Peterson, who previously served on the Hunterdon County Board of Chosen Freeholders, replaced Assemblyman Michael J. Doherty, who was elected to the New Jersey Senate.
 He was sworn in on December 7, 2009, to fill Doherty's vacant Assembly seat.

 Early life

-Peterson was born and raised in Cherry Hill, New Jersey where he graduated from Cherry Hill High School East.
-He attended North Carolina State University and earned a bachelor’s degree in business management in 1988.
+Peterson was born and raised in Cherry Hill, New Jersey, where he graduated from Cherry Hill High School East.
+He attended North Carolina State University and earned a bachelor's degree in business management in 1988.
 In 1990, he moved in Hunterdon County to work for the Beneficial Management Corporation.
 Recruited for the Accelerated Management Program at that company, he eventually ran the New Jersey operations of Beneficial's mortgage banking subsidiary.
 He then attended Temple University School of Law, graduating in 1996.
 That same year he was admitted to the bar in both New Jersey and Pennsylvania.
-After practicing law at various firms from 1998 until 2004, Peterson now has his own law office in Readington, specializing in real estate law, estate law, and business law.
+After practicing law at various firms from 1998 until 2004, Peterson now has his own law office in Readington Township, specializing in real estate law, estate law, and business law.
 He currently resides in Franklin Township with his wife Jenni and their four children.
 He is a member of the Hunterdon County Chamber of Commerce and the local Lions Club.
 He is on the board of the local United Way.

+Political career

+Hunterdon County Freeholder

-Peterson’s career in politics began with his appointment as a Republican County Committeeman for Lambertville, where he then resided.
+Peterson's career in politics began with his appointment as a Republican County Committeeman for Lambertville, where he then resided.
 Peterson spent several years on the County Committee, only recently leaving that position.
 Peterson is also a former president of the Hunterdon County Young Republicans.
 Peterson was elected a Hunterdon County freeholder in 2005, running on a platform of fiscal conservatism, farmland preservation, and open government.
+He served as a freeholder from 2006 to 2009, and while on the board served as deputy director in 2007 and Director in 2008.